ericwood8/TimeEntryServer/README.md

 # VERSION
 **Version 1.0**  = Initial check-in.
 Shows CRUD (Create, Read, Update, Delete) functionality and Master\Detail screens.

-**Version 1.01** = 12/30/2024 = Threatened with the "Separation of Concerns Authority", everything was switched to repositories and where APIs do not know anything about DbContext.
-Most of this revision is complete.
+**Version 1.01** = 12/31/2024 = Threatened with the "Separation of Concerns Authority" :-), everything was switched to repositories and where APIs do not know anything about DbContext.

 # Time Entry
 The TimeEntry is a .NET Aspire designed to streamline workforce management.